 - §49.045, Driving While Intoxicated With a Child Passenger

-- Every 20 minutes someone in Texas sustains injuries or is killed in an alcohol-related accident.
+- Every 20 minutes, someone in Texas sustains injuries or dies in an alcohol-related accident.

-- In 2018, TDOT documented 467 fatal alcohol-related crashes in rural areas and 383 fatal alcohol-related crashes in urban areas.
+- TDOT documented 467 fatal alcohol-related crashes in rural areas and 383 fatal alcohol-related crashes in urban areas.

-- 374 Corpus Christi drivers were involved in alcohol-related accidents that caused 5 fatalities, 22 suspected serious injuries, 51 non-incapacitating injuries, 135 possible injuries, and 62 injuries of unknown severity.
+- 374 Corpus Christi drivers were involved in alcohol-related accidents that caused five fatalities, 22 suspected serious injuries, 51 non-incapacitating injuries, 135 possible injuries, and 62 injuries of unknown severity.